vilicvane/auto-loopback-exempt/README.md

 ## How it works

 This tool registers itself as a Windows Service.
-When it starts, it lists all folders under `%LOCALAPPDATA%\Packages` and executes `CheckNetIsolation.exe LoopbackExempt -a -n=[folder-name]` for every of them.
+When it starts, it lists all folders under `%LOCALAPPDATA%\Packages` and executes `CheckNetIsolation.exe LoopbackExempt -a -n=[folder-name]` for each of them.
 Meanwhile, it setups a watcher for the `Packages` directory and receives changes of the newly added packages, so that it can apply the exemption to them as well.

 ## License